 - Risk assessment: A risk assessment evaluates the potential impact of a cyber-attack on your website and recommends steps to mitigate the risk.

-- Compliance assessment: A compliance assessment checks whether your website is in compliance with relevant security standards and then regulations, such as PCI DSS for online payments.
+- Compliance assessment: A compliance assessment checks whether your website is in compliance with relevant security standards and regulations, such as PCI DSS for online payments.

 - Penetration testing: Penetration testing is a simulated cyber-attack that tests your website’s security.
 It can identify vulnerabilities that may not be detected by vulnerability scanning.